0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

   * Auditing
   * Adaptability
   * Compatibility
+    * "The application should run on all platforms for which there exists a Java Virtual Machine."
   * Configurability
     * "The ordering algorithm to be used by the application must be defined through a configuration file."
     * "The algorithm to be used by the application must be defined through a configuration file." (benchmark)